|Nutritional Guidelines (per serving)|

 Cooked Minced Beef: Stir through the potatoes 20 minutes before the end of cooking.

-Sausages.
-Cook the onions as above, Using 450g / 1 lb of sausage, slice thickly then put one layer on the onions, followed by a layer of potatoes and continue until all used up.
+Sausages: Cook the onions as above.
+Using 1 pound (450 grams) of sausage, slice thickly then put one layer on the onions, followed by a layer of potatoes.
+Continue until all used up.
 Cook as above.